The Community Food Forest at the La Crosse Area Family YMCA

 The Food Forest is located at the corner of Main Street and West Avenue in La Crosse, between the east side of the Family YMCA building and West Avenue.
 Visit to wander pathways and see first-hand how two-foot high swales hold rain during downpours, capture hundreds of gallons of stormwater, feed native food bearing plants, and keep stormwater out of street drains and the city sewer system.
 Note that food plants are clustered where they receive direct rainfall and relatively clean stormwater from the roof, and not in the deeper infiltration basins that receive chemical pollutants from the adjacent parking lot.

-“I think back to the summer of 2016,” said Lee Walraven, the YMCA’s Director of Healthy Living, “when we’d just installed 90% of the food forest.
+“I think back to the summer of 2016,” said Lee Walraven, the YMCA’s former Director of Healthy Living, “when we’d just installed 90% of the food forest.
 There was a massive storm, and standing water in West Avenue was coming up over the road and onto the sidewalk.
 It was bad!
 But in the food forest, not a drop of water ran off.
 Water came to the very top of each swale, but it never went over.
 Essentially, every drop of water that landed in the food forest soaked into the ground where it fell.
 It was amazing to see.”

 Since then, the Food Forest has become a community engagement project that grows abundant food, keeps runoff out of local waterways, rehabilitates the urban ecosystem, and provides education for healthier lifestyles.